fusiondirectory/fusiondirectory-dev-manual/source/fusiondirectory/sphinx/sphinx.rst

       pip install sphinx sphinx_rtd_theme

-2. **Create a New Documentation Project OR use our user-manual, dev-manul respositories**
+2. **Create a New Documentation Project OR use our user-manual, dev-manual respositories**

    .. code-block:: bash